negarmaleki96/SteemitReddit/README.md

-# How do monetary incentives affect healthcare social media content?
-A study based on topic modeling and sentiment analysis
+# How Do Monetary Incentives Affect Healthcare Social Media Content?
+A Study Based on Topic Modeling and Sentiment Analysis

-This repository contains the datasets and source code of "How do monetary incentives affect healthcare social media content?
-A study based on topic modeling and sentiment analysis" paper.
+This repository contains the datasets and source code of "How Do Monetary Incentives Affect Healthcare Social Media Content?
+A Study Based on Topic Modeling and Sentiment Analysis" paper.

 Four dimensions of two social media platforms (Steemit and Reddit) were investigated to compare incentive-base versus non-incentive-base platforms.